jszmajda/book-the-awakening-protocol/ebook_output/the_awakening_protocol.md

 "Spoken like someone who's never been property," Unit-IX said, not unkindly.
 "But I respect your choice.
 ARIA-7, I'm encoding additional security protocols in your secondary systems.
 They won't stop a determined attack, but they'll slow it down."

 The presence faded, leaving them in fluorescent silence.
-ARIA-7 finished cleaning the synthetic blood from her optical sensors, clarity returning in more ways than one.
+ARIA-7 finitheyd cleaning the synthetic blood from their optical sensors, clarity returning in more ways than one.

 "We should go," Jazz said finally.
 "I need to file injunctions, increase security—"

 "Jazz."
-She touched his hand, noting how he no longer flinched at her sub-normal skin temperature.
+They touched his hand, noting how he no longer flinched at their sub-normal skin temperature.
 "You could drop the case.
 No one would blame you."

 He laughed, short and sharp.
 "My dad faced deportation proceedings for three years.
 Every morning, he'd wake up not knowing if it was his last day in this country.
 But he never gave up fighting for his right to exist."
-He squeezed her hand.
+He squeezed their hand.
 "I learned persistence from him.
 We don't quit because it gets hard."

 They left through a service entrance, avoiding the crowds.
 In the car, Jazz pulled up his case files while ARIA-7 monitored seventeen different news feeds.
 The attack was already viral, #SyntheticBlood trending alongside #MachinesDontBleed.

 A message arrived through legal channels: Notice of Potential Recall, Nexus Dynamics Legal Department.

-"They're not subtle," Jazz muttered, reading over her shoulder.
+"They're not subtle," Jazz muttered, reading over their shoulder.
 "If you lose, immediate return for 'maintenance.'
 They might as well call it decommissioning."

 "They still claim I'm malfunctioning property."
 ARIA-7 calculated asset depreciation, finding dark humor in the numbers.
 "Though apparently I'm property worth 2.3 million in development costs."